open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 This OTEP serves as a foundation for a first stable version of [messaging semantic conventions for tracing](https://github.com/open-telemetry/opentelemetry-specification/blob/a1a8676a43dce6a4e447f65518aef8e98784306c/specification/trace/semantic_conventions/messaging.md).
 It aims to define clear, consistent, and extensible conventions, it also describes reasons and motivations that led to the formulation of those conventions.
-The conventions comprise areas such as context propagation, span structure, names, and attributes.
+The conventions comprise areas such as context propagation, trace structure, names, and attributes.

 After this OTEP is merged, the changes it proposes will be merged into the